 - Medical Waste: Unused prescriptions may be taken to the drop-off container at the City of Lodi Police Station.
 Many pharmacies also provide containers for hypodermic needles.

-The solution can be adjusted depending on your volume of paint:
+This recommended solution can be adjusted depending on your volume of paint:

 - Start with a cardboard box or something similar that can be used as a drying tray.
 Of course, the more surface area the better, so that the paint will dry quicker.